grand-stack/grandstack.io/docs/neo4j-graphql.md

 ## Overview

 The primary goal of the Neo4j-GraphQL integrations are to make it easy to build powerful GraphQL APIs that leverage the Neo4j graph database.
-By using the

 ### Goals
 * Improve developer productivity for building GraphQL APIs